JNP-Solutions/Slacken/README.md

 * Java 17 or later
 * The [sbt](https://www.scala-sbt.org/) build tool.

 To build the jar file: `sbt assembly`.
-The output will be in `target/scala-2.12/Slacken-assembly-0.1.0.jar`.
+The resulting jar will be in `target/scala-2.12/Slacken-assembly-x.x.x.jar` for Slacken version x.x.x.

 To just compile class files: `sbt compile`

 To run tests: `sbt test`

+To build the Docker image: `docker build -t jnpsolutions/slacken:latest`.
+(You would have to edit the `dockerSlacken.sh` script to run this image using the given tag.)

 ### Citation